 The asset-based Energy certificate is based on data acquired during the modelling of the BIM.
 Following the national legislation, it was issued for the whole building.
-The Efficiency class, after the renovation, is A.
+The Efficiency class, after the renovation, is A+.
+Since natural gas is used and electric power produced also via Gas and Coal, the Efficiency Class related to primary energy is worse.

-Figure 109: Recent (German) asset based EPC for the building
+Figure 112: Recent (German) asset based EPC for the building

-The results of the SRI assessment are displayed in Figure 110 below.
+The results of the SRI assessment are displayed in Figure 113 below.